 Derivatives may be used for both investment and efficient portfolio management purposes, including hedging.
 Derivative usage may be used to indirectly gain exposure to currencies, interest rates and volatility markets but otherwise will be limited to contracts relating to the asset classes noted above.
-This may include structured products, a type of investment where the return depends on the performance of a specific financial market or specific asset(s).
+This may include structured products.

 There is no limit on the amount that can be held in each asset class.
-The Sub-fund may not retain exposure to all asset classes at all times.
+The Sub-fund may not retain exposure to all asset classes at all time.